4. Variables¶

 Graphically (Visual programming wise), this is represented as:

-function, when it accepted a list of 1
+function, when it accepted a list of 1, 2, 3 and

 "Hello, world" -> reversed -> reduce(lambda x,y: x+y, _!) -> print